fairscape/fairscape_web_client/docs/setup.md

 ---

-Download the latest GUI from our [releases page](https://github.com/fairscape/FairscapeFrontEnd/tags) that matches your operating system.
-Run the exe and you are good to go!
+The GUI client is distributed as a binary application, therefore no installation is required.
+Download the latest instance of the FAIRSCAPE GUI Client from our releases page that matches your operating system.
+Simply run the application and you are good to go!

+Note: Linux users may need to enable the `Execute` permission from the file properties before running the application.